microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Mounts.md

 The `isReadable` and `isWritable` mount settings do not automatically give all pips access to read/write files without specifying those accesses.
 They are more like rule for what pips are allowed to specify.
 For example the `pictures` mount above has the `isReadable` property set to true.
 That means you may define a pip that reads from a path under this mount.
 However if a pip does not specify the read it makes under pictures, it will still get a Disallowed File Access at runtime.

 ### System Mounts
 BuildXL has a few behavioral changes for system mounts.
 The primary one is that it may tokenize those paths.
 So if a system mount is at different locations on disk across different machines, they still may get cache hits if using the same shared cache.

-## Define file system mounts
-Mounts are symbolic names for a particular point in a file system, and associated configuration that controls how the file system is accessed.

 ## Default mounts

-BuildXL ships with the following built-in mounts:
+BuildXL ships with the following built-in mounts.
+See [MountsTable.cs](../../../Public/Src/Engine/Dll/MountsTable.cs#L79) for a full accounting of default system mounts based on your platform.

 | Name              | Description                | Writable? | Scrubbable? |
 | ----------------- | -------------------------- | --------- | ----------- |